axeprpr/excel-ai-analysis/README.md

 - `mcp_server_url`

 These settings are stored locally and are currently used as configuration input rather than as a fully wired LLM execution layer.

+If `provider`, `model`, `base_url`, and `api_key` are all configured, the query layer will first try an OpenAI-compatible SQL generation request and then fall back to the built-in planner if that request fails or returns unsafe SQL.

 ### Session APIs